Gayeon6423/Gayeon6423/README.md

 ## Hi there 👋
 I'm major in Economics and AI BigData Management in Kookmin University!

-I am interestid in ML/DL & Statistic & Finincial Engineering & Natural Preprocessing.
+I am interestid in ML/DL & Time Series Forecasting & Natural Preprocessing & Finincial Engineering.

 I am working as a student researcher with 'SSK Climate Change Narrative Analysis and Korea's Future'.